 Therefore, it's always wise to monitor how you consume caffeine to ensure that your intake remains within a safe and beneficial range for your body, making your gym workouts both productive and safe.

 Popular Pre-Workout Brands & Caffeine Per Serving

 In the chart below, we will compare the most popular and commonly found brands.
-We will look at their caffeine content per serving to see which brands offer the amounts you want for your pre-workout routine.
+We will look at their caffeine content per serving to see which brands offer the amounts you want from your pre-workout supplement.